Konoe Motomichi

 Konoe Motomichi (近衛 基通) was a Kugyō (high-ranking Japanese official) from the late Heian period to the early Kamakura period.
 His father was Motozane, the founder of Konoe family, and his mother was a daughter of Tadataka.
 Among his sons is Iezane.
-His wife is the sixth no Sadako.
+His wife was Taira no Sadako, the sixth daughter of Kiyomori.

 In 1179, Motomichi was promoted to kampaku, regent, as a result of the coup led by Kiyomori, the father of his stepmother who also his father-in-law.
 In February of the following year he took the position of sesshō, regent-ship for Emperor Antoku.

 In 1208, he ordained as a Buddhist monk and took the Dharma name Gyōri (行理).